lelebus/wcms-onboarding/README.md

 | `info`           | `str`   |
 | `quantity`       | `int`   |
 | `internal_notes` | `str`   |

+Important: remove all rows that have a null name

 The `size` field has only some allowed values.
 The standard mapping is this: